-The $80 million project includes $33.8 million in Low-Income Housing Tax Credits (LIHTCs) awarded by the Virginia Housing and Development Authority (VHDA).
+The $80 million project includes $33.8 million in Low-Income Housing Tax Credits (LIHTCs) awarded by the Virginia Housing.
 Capital One purchased the tax credits and provided $70,000 in predevelopment grants from Capital One’s Community Impact & Investment team.
 The transactions were originated by Edmund Delany, Senior Director and Senior Capital Officer for the Mid-Atlantic region of Capital One’s Community Finance team.
 In addition to tax credits, VHDA also provided a direct permanent loan, a loan through its Resources Enabling Affordable Community Housing in Virginia (REACH Virginia) programs, and a grant for pre-development work.
 The Commonwealth of Virginia provided a permanent loan from the Virginia Housing Trust Fund.
 Arlington County provided a loan of $11.5 million.

 Terwilliger Place is the first APAH property where philanthropy has played a pivotal role.
 The Terwilliger Family Foundation provided the lead gift of $1.5 million.
 Ron Terwilliger is a renowned multi-family developer and national advocate for affordable housing.
-The project will be named Lucille and Bruce Terwilliger Place in honor of his parents.
+The project is named Lucille and Bruce Terwilliger Place in honor of his parents.

 Stories from Terwilliger Place